 The laws governing the wearing of helmets are state laws and can vary from one state to the next.
-Some states have already implemented their own statutes regarding the wearing of ski helmets, just as some have already with bike helmets and skateboard helmets.
+Some states have already implemented their own statutes regarding the wearing of ski helmets, just as some states have bicycle helmet laws.

 Take New Jersey for example:

 “A person under 18 years of age engaged in the activity of downhill skiing or operation of snowboards, including the use of ski tows, lifts and tramways, shall wear a securely fitted protective helmet.
 As used in this act, “helmet” means a type of molded headgear equipped with a neck or chin strap specifically designed by the manufacturer to be used while engaged in the activity of recreational downhill skiing.”N.J.
 Stat. § 5:13-12

 Therefore, in New Jersey, if you are under 18 years of age, you must wear a helmet, and that helmet must be a ski helmet.
 In New Jersey, if you are under 18 years of age, it is illegal to wear a bicycle helmet when skiing!

 This content was originally published on headsdontbounce.com.
 If it appears on another website, it is a violation of the copyright owned by headsdontbounce.com.